rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/workshop-prereqs.md

 layout: rsk
 title: "RSK Workshop: Pre-requisites"
 tags: rsk, workshop, pre-requisites
-description: "Several RSK workshops have common pre-requisites that you will need to have set up or configured on your system before proceeding.
+description: "Several Rootstock workshops have common pre-requisites that you will need to have set up or configured on your system before proceeding.
 Here are some detailed instructions on how to prepare ahead of your next workshop."
 ---

-Several RSK workshops have common pre-requisites that you will need to have set up or configured on your system before proceeding.
+Several Rootstock workshops have common pre-requisites that you will need to have set up or configured on your system before proceeding.
 Here are some detailed instructions on how to prepare ahead of your next workshop.

 Some workshops will require all of the following items, and some may only require a subset of the following items.